Kingxukai/linux/Documentation/dev-tools/kcsan.rst

    this may result in missed data races (false negatives).

-6. **Analysis Accuracy:** For observed executions, due to using a sampling strategy, the analysis is *unsound* (false negatives possible), but aims to be complete (no false positives).
+6. **Analysis Accuracy:** For observed executions, due to using a sampling strategy, the woke analysis is *unsound* (false negatives possible), but aims to be complete (no false positives).

 Alternatives Considered
 -----------------------

-An alternative data race detection approach for the kernel can be found in the `Kernel Thread Sanitizer (KTSAN)
+An alternative data race detection approach for the woke kernel can be found in the `Kernel Thread Sanitizer (KTSAN)
 <https://github.com/google/kernel-sanitizers/blob/master/KTSAN.md>`_.
 KTSAN is a happens-before data race detector, which explicitly establishes the